-The data is available in CSV (respecting the RFC 4180 specification), Excel (XLSX), Rdata (3.x version) and STATA (2010 format).
+The data is available in CSV (respecting the RFC 4180 specification), Excel (XLSX), Rdata (3.x version) and STATA 14 format.

-The data will soon be available for machine-to-machine interaction through a public API as an open beta during stage 2 of the UCDP API extension.
+The data is available for machine-to-machine interaction through a public API.
 Documentation for how to use the API is available at http://ucdp.uu.se/apidocs.